inmindos/thinking-flaws/Availability Heuristic.md

 title: "Availability Heuristic"
 tags: [ "cognitive-bias","cbias-info-overload","cbias-notice-primed-repeated", "heuristic" ]
 source: "[[Thinking Fast and Slow, Blinkist]]"
+excerpt: "You overestimate the probability of something that you hear more often/remember easily."
 ---

 You overestimate the probability of something that you hear more often/remember easily.
 Eg. We think accidents kill more people than strokes.